rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 - **+1 PM:** além do normal, criaturas que falhem na resistência também ficam imóveis.
 - **+2 PM:** muda o alcance para pessoal, a área para alvo (você) e a resistência para nenhuma.
 Em vez do normal, você consegue se comunicar com plantas, que começam com atitude prestativa em relação a você.
 Além disso, você pode fazer testes de Diplomacia com plantas.
 Em geral, plantas têm uma percepção limitada de seus arredores e normalmente fornecem respostas simplórias.

 ### Crown of Madness
   <div class="spell-tags">enchantment curse unholy trickery occult psyquic energy</div>

-_2nd Circle_
+*2nd Circle*
 - **Execução:** padrão;
 - **Alcance:** 20sqr;
 - **Alvo:** 1 criatura;
 - **Duração:** concentração..

----
+___
 One humanoid of your choice that you can see within range must succeed on a Wisdom saving throw or become charmed by you for the duration.
 While the target is charmed in this way, a twisted crown of jagged iron appears on its head, and a madness glows in its eyes.

 The charmed target must use its action before moving on each of its turns to make a melee attack against a creature other than itself that you mentally choose.
 The target can act normally on its turn if you choose no creature or if none are within its reach.

 On your subsequent turns, you must use your action to maintain control over the target, or the spell ends.
 Also, the target can make a Wisdom saving throw at the end of each of its turns.
 On a success, the spell ends.

 - **+1PM:** the target also takes 1d8 psychic damage at the start of their turns
 - **+2PM:** increase the damage by +1d8

 ### Curar Ferimentos
   <div class="spell-tags">recovery sacred</div>

-_1st Circle_
+*1st Circle*
 - **Execução:** padrão;
 - **Alcance:** toque;
 - **Alvo:** 1 criatura;
 - **Duração:** instantânea..

----
+___
 Você canaliza energia positiva que recupera 2d8+2 pontos de vida na criatura tocada.
 Como mortos-vivos usam energia egativa, esta magia causa dano de luz a eles (Vontade reduz à metade).
 Curar Ferimentos anula Infligir Ferimentos.
 Truque: em vez do normal, estabiliza uma criatura.
 Truque: muda o alvo para 1 morto- vivo.
 Em vez do normal, causa 1d8 pontos de dano de luz (Vontade reduz à metade).

 - **+1 PM:** aumenta a cura em +1d8+1.